-- In a separate bowl, whisk together the milk, oil, and egg.
+- In a separate bowl, whisk together the milk, oil, egg, and 1 Tbsp lemon juice.
 Pour the whisked wet ingredients into the bowl with the dry ingredients.
 Stir just until the dry mixture is completely moistened.
 A few lumps are okay.

-- Bake the cornbread for 20-25 minutes, or until the top and sides are light golden brown.
-Slice into 8 pieces and serve.
+- Carefully return the skillet to the hot oven.
+Bake the cornbread for 20-25 minutes, or until the top and sides are deep golden brown and a toothpick inserted into the center comes out clean.
+Cool slightly, then slice into 8 pieces and serve.

 Step by Step Photos

-Now pour the wet ingredients into the bowl of dry ingredients…
+Pour the wet ingredients into the bowl of dry ingredients.

 Stir just until everything is moistened and no dry flour remains on the bottom of the bowl.
 It’s okay if it’s a little lumpy.